The International Corrections and Prisons Association is pleased to announce the fifth issue of the journal “Advancing Corrections”.

 Advancing Corrections Journal is available to Full, Professional and Staff ICPA Members.
 If you are not yet a member of our Association you can register today!

-Advancing Corrections Journal Edition #6 – Call for Papers Closes on 15 July 2018!
+Advancing Corrections Journal Edition #6 – Call for Papers Has Been Extended to 15 August 2018!

 Theme of the Issue #6: ‘Innovation in Education: Voices from the Front Line.’